Tiled Shower Base in Warsaw — Built from Scratch

 Can underfloor heating be included?

-Yes, an electric heating cable can be laid in the screed beneath the tiles — very comfortable in winter.
+Yes, an electric heating cable can be installed in the screed under the tiles — very comfortable in winter.

 Are materials included in the price?

-No. The drain, waterproofing, tiles, adhesive and grout are purchased by the client.
+No. The drain, waterproofing, tiles, adhesive and grout are bought by the client.

 Can a base be rebuilt if something goes wrong?

-Technically yes — remove tiles and screed, redo the gradient and waterproofing.
-But it is almost like building from scratch, so it is vital to get it right first time.
+Technically yes — remove the tiles and screed, redo the fall and waterproofing.
+But that is almost the same as building it again from zero, so it needs to be done right the first time.

 Who does the work

-Tiled shower bases are built by technicians experienced in both waterproofing and tile installation — it is a multi-stage task where every layer matters.
-We arrive with a laser level, straight edges and a full kit for waterproofing and tiling.
-We cover all of Warsaw.
+Tiled shower bases are done by technicians who know both waterproofing and tile fitting — this is a multi-stage job where every layer counts.
+We come with a laser level, straight edges and a complete set for waterproofing and tiling.
+We work across all of Warsaw.
 Call or message — we will come for a site survey and give you an exact price.